Foxbud/libcclosure/README.md

 int val1 = closure(8.0, 0);
 ```

-The bound closure is thread-safe in the sense that multiple threads may call it in parallel and read its environment.
-If the closure's callback modifies its environment, however, you must ensure it does so in a thread-safe manner (like by using a mutex).
+The bound closure is thread-safe in the sense that multiple threads may safely call it in parallel and read from its environment.
+If the closure's callback modifies its environment, however, you must ensure that it does so in a thread-safe manner (like by using a mutex).

-Use `CClosureCheck` to determine whether a given reference is to a bound closure:
+Use `CClosureCheck` to determine whether or not a given reference is to a bound closure:

 ```c
 bool isClosure = CClosureCheck(closure);